 There are two double bedrooms, with a baby cot available on request.
-The sizeable salon has ample space to discreetly contain additional sleeping accommodation without intruding on the ambiance and comfort of the room.
-A fully equipped kitchen/dining room contains an electric oven with hot plates and a microwave.
-Your private bathroom and WC are independently located.
-In addition you can watch DVDs and UK satellite programmer on the flat-screen TVs, located in your apartment.
-Free WiFi is available in all rooms.
+The sizeable salon has ample space to discreetly contain additional sleeping accommodation without intruding on the spaciousness, ambiance and comfort of the room.
+In addition there is:

 |Size||Sleeps up to 5, 2 bedrooms|